-This tree can reach a height of 150 to 180 feet and a diameter of 4 to 7 feet.
-It has a straight trunk which is two-thirds of its total height, white flowers that bloom from July to August, and hard woody fruits.
-The dark green, leathery leaves of its older branches are narrowly lanceolate and often curved; while the leaves of the young shoots are ovate, opposite, and horizontal.
-Eucalyptus trees are hermaphrodite and they are pollinated by bees.
+This tree can reach a height of 150 to 180 feet and has a diameter of 4 to 7 feet.
+It has a straight trunk which is two-thirds of its total size, white flowers that bloom from July to August, and hard woody fruits.
+The dark green, leathery leaves of its older branches are narrow and often curved, while the leaves of the young shoots are oval-shaped and horizontal.

 Modern Medicinal Value of the Eucalyptus Leaf